 The proposed bill aims to amend the Liquor Control Act by introducing several significant changes to restaurant licensing and fees.
-It reduces renewal fees for a Type B restaurant license and removes the previous restriction on the number of drinks a customer could order.
+It reduces renewal fees for a Type B restaurant license and removes the previous restriction on the number of drinks a customer can order.
 Additionally, it allows holders of restaurant A licenses to obtain New Mexico spirituous liquors permits without the requirement of being in good standing for twelve consecutive months.
-The bill also establishes local entertainment zones, which would enable governing bodies to create regulations regarding alcohol purchase and consumption within designated areas.
+The bill also establishes local entertainment zones, which will enable governing bodies to create regulations for alcohol purchase and consumption within designated areas.
 Furthermore, it creates a new restaurant C license for establishments that only serve beer and wine.

 Statutes affected: